Zerodha: Crushing Brokers like a Pro since 2011

 The year is 1996; at the fresh age of 17, a young investor starts trading and experiences success only to have his portfolio meet sudden doom in the hands of the 2001 stock market crash.

-Not one to give up, the young investor starts working night shifts in a call center to generate investing capital.
+Not one to give up, the young investor starts working night shifts in a call centre to generate investing capital.
 Working the night shift allowed him to pursue his true passion, trading, during the day.
 The young investor began creating a healthy portfolio again through trials and tribulations.

 Enter the year 2008, and the largest erosion of investor wealth wipes out the young investor’s portfolio again.
 Just when the light at the end of the tunnel seemed within reach, disaster struck again. 😞